 The bank has increased the Monthly Average Balance (MAB) requirement for Savings Accounts to as much as Rs.
 5,000 for branches in metro cities.
 For urban, semi-urban and rural areas it has been fixed at Rs.
 3,000, Rs.
 2,000 and Rs.
 1,000, respectively.

-Earlier, the MAB for a savings bank account was capped at Rs.
+Earlier, the MAB for a Savings Bank Account was capped at Rs.
 500 without cheque book facility and Rs.
 1,000 with cheque book facility.
 This was consistent across the country.
 However, the bank has now decided to fix separate MABs for metro, urban, semi-urban and rural areas from the beginning of this financial year.

 Am I liable to pay any charges if I don’t have the required amount?

-In case you fail to maintain the monthly balance limit, the bank will be liable to charge a penalty fee of Rs.
+In case you fail to maintain the monthly balance limit, the bank will charge a penalty fee of Rs.
 100 for metro cities, Rs.
 50 for semi-urban and Rs.
 20 for rural areas.
 However, such penalties are not applicable to Surabhi, Basic Savings Bank and PM Jan Dhan Yojana accounts.

 What are the new charges on cash withdrawals at ATMs?